 The Humane Society also has a helpful guide of what you should look for in a responsible breeder and what the breeder may require of you.

 A responsible breeder may mention that their litters are registered with the AKC and have a registration certificate.
 This allows dogs to be eligible to compete in AKC sports and events.
 You can learn more about the AKC’s breeder programs and services here.

 They should also allow you the opportunity to validate the pedigree of the dog you wish to adopt.
 A mail-in parentage test from EasyDNA can provide a scientific analysis of the dog’s ancestry with 99.99% accuracy.

 Once you’re confident you’ve found a reputable breeder, they will discuss how to pay for the dog.
 Remember, never pay for a dog you haven’t met in person and spoken to the seller in person.

 If the dog breed isn’t relevant to you, we highly encourage you to visit your local dog shelter and consider adopting a dog in need.
 We’re big advocates of adopting from dog shelters because we feel you’re saving a life.
 Most dogs who come from breeders have no trouble finding homes.
-Unfortunately, the same cannot be said for shelter dogs, and too many of them are euthanized due to overpopulation.
+Unfortunately, we cannot say the same for shelter dogs, and sadly, due to overpopulation, too many of them end up euthanized.

 What is the primary reason that you are considering a breeder for your next pet adoption?